 Opoponax Essential Oil

 Opoponax Essential Oil is sometimes spelled Opopanax.
-It is also known as Sweet Myrrh Oil.
-Myrrh Oil and Opoponax Oil are steam distilled from the resin from trees of the same genus, and their aromas share some similarity.
+It is also known as Sweet Myrrh Essential Oil.
+Myrrh Essential Oil and Opoponax Essential Oil are steam distilled from the resin from trees of the same genus, and their aromas share some similarity.
 However, Opoponax Oil tends to be a bit lighter and sweeter.
 If you find the aroma of Myrrh Oil a bit too intense, you may find Opoponax Essential Oil to be more pleasing aromatically.

 Opoponax Essential Oil is quite versatile and blends well aromatically with many other oils including those in the wood, resin, spice, herbaceous, floral and citrus families.
 Within natural fragrancing applications, Opoponax Essential Oil is can be used as a middle or base note.
 It can act as a natural fixative to help prolong the aroma of the blend or fragrance.

-However, unlike Myrrh Oil, Tisserand and Young report that Opoponax Essential Oil is phototoxic and that there is a moderate risk of skin sensitization when using Opoponax Essential Oil topically.
+However, unlike Myrrh Essential Oil, Tisserand and Young report that Opoponax Essential Oil is phototoxic and that there is a moderate risk of skin sensitization when using Opoponax Essential Oil topically.
 See the Safety Information section below for more information.

 Common Method of Extraction